 Step Five: Add Your Library to the World Map

 Once you have installed your Library, be sure to hold a Grand Opening Ceremony and invite all of your friends and neighbors to kick off the Library in style!
 Have a ribbon cutting, provide snacks and exchange books.
 Take lots of photos and add your Library to the world map so that anyone can easily find your Library.

 “My Library keeps me young and my spirit alive…being a steward has given me a whole new direction.
 I would advise anyone to jump in with both feet and get started.”

 Get Our Free Fundraising Guides!

-2. Our FREE guide to local fundraising.
-Discover the types of businesses and organizations that already exist in your community that would help you start a Library!
+Download our Guide to Local Fundraising – Discover the types of businesses and organizations that already exist in your community that would help you start a Library!
 We’ll share the exact words to use and “secret” strategies to maximize your fundraising efforts.

 Inspiration and Resources for Beginners

 How did a town of just 30,000 people wind up with over 100 Little Libraries?
 Little Free Library steward Mary Lindsey shares how she accomplished so much in so little time.read more

 Every day we see cute, thoughtful Little Library designs that didn’t break the bank and required little-to-no assembly.
 Take Little Free Library steward Iliana Morton, for example.
 Her Library is a transformed IKEA metal cabinet cube that cost her $25, and the result is a bright, cute, cost-effective Library!read more